informalsystems/quint/doc/quint.md

                                                           [number] [default: 10]
-  --init             name of the initializer action   [string] [default: "init"] --step             name of the step action          [string] [default: "step"] --invariant        invariant to check: a definition name or an expression
+  --init             name of the initializer action   [string] [default: "init"] --step             name of the step action          [string] [default: "step"] --invariant        the invariants to check, separated by a comma      [string] --temporal         the temporal properties to check, separated by a comma
                                                                         [string]
   --apalache-config  Filename of the additional Apalache configuration (in the
                      HOCON format, a superset of JSON)                  [string]